devtron-labs/devtron/docs/user-guide/application-groups.md

 ![Figure 8: Configurations of each App](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/application-groups/configurations.jpg)

 {% hint style="info" %}
-Users need to have [Admin role](../user-guide/global-configurations/authorization/user-access.md#role-based-access-levels) or above (along with access to the environment and applications) to change their configuration
+Users need to have [Admin role](../user-guide/global-configurations/authorization/user-access.md#role-based-access-levels) or above (along with access to the environment and applications) to change their configuration.
+Please note, you might not be able to change the values of locked keys in deployment template.
+Refer [Lock Deployment Config](./) to know more.
 {% endhint %}